hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ### Network Requirements

 Terraform Enterprise is a networked application.
-Its Linux instance needs to allow several kinds of incoming and outgoing network traffic.
+Its Linux instance(s) needs to allow several kinds of incoming and outgoing network traffic.

 See [Network Requirements](./network-requirements.html) for details.